 - Filing for divorce or separation if you’re in a marriage, civil union, or other legal partnership

-- Going to the police, if you want legal protection
+- Going to the police, if you want to seek legal protection or press charges

-You might feel loneliness, grief, or guilt after leaving the relationship.
-You can work through your feelings by talking to someone you trust.
+You might feel a mix of loneliness, grief, or even guilt after leaving the relationship.
+You can work through your feelings by talking to someone you trust or reaching out to local organizations who work with people who have experienced abuse.
 Ending a relationship is a major change.
 It’s totally okay to give yourself time and space to work through all the emotions that come with it.